Chobham Rugby

 Chobham Rugby Football Club; founded in 1967, is a community rugby union club run by volunteers and based at Fowlers Wells in Chobham, Surrey.
-Chobham RFC has more than 2000 members with players in senior (men and women), junior, minis and girls rugby teams participating in a full annual programme of fixtures; including friendly games, leagues and festivals.
+Chobham RFC has more than 2000 members with players in senior (men and women), boys and girls minis and juniors, walking and touch rugby teams participating in a full annual programme of fixtures; including friendly games, leagues and festivals.
 They also run a Mixed Ability Team – The Surrey Chargers.
-The 1st XV team participates in Regional 2 South East; the sixth tier of the English rugby union system.
-They finished second in London 1 in 2014–15; their highest position in the English rugby union system.
-In addition, Chobham RFC run men and women's touch rugby training programmes.
+The 1st XV team participates in Regional 2 South Central; the sixth tier of the English rugby union system, having won Counties 1 Surrey/Sussex in 2022–23.
+Their highest league position finish was second in London 1 in 2014–15; tier six.

 Club colours

 Scarlet and gold have been part of the club's playing strip for many years and taken from the Courage Brewery which helped found the club in 1967.
 The shirt and shorts mainly dark blue.